Project Splice

 How will the changes affect patients?

 It is expected the changes will improve the experience of older people and people living with long term conditions in the community when they are accessing the health system.
 More services will be based locally and, once someone has visited their GP, it will be easier for them to find their way to other services they need.
-If people are not accessing general practice then they will be more likely to connect with the mobile nursing functions.
-People with complex needs will only need to tell their story once to their care manager and this person will work alongside their general practice to make sure they are getting the best response possible.
+People with complex needs will have a designated care manager and this person will work alongside their general practice to make sure they are getting the best response possible.
 People with less complex needs will be able to access prompt efficient advice and support via the phone or face to face when required.
+All older people requiring assessment for short or long term support services (e.g. home help, day care, residential care, respite care etc.) from 1 July 2012 will receive a comprehensive assessment using interRAI.

 Check out other Taranaki DHB projects